SrikanthNandanaboina/order-management-system-angular/readme.txt

 - And I haven't used ui-router and thought that it would take time to learn and complete and I have completed with the angular routing in which I am aware of.

+- I have used NgbActiveModal for adding and editing orders instead of uib-modal beacause ui-b modal supports angular js.